nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 ### Creating and managing users in keycloak
 * Users can be managed from the "Users" tab of a keycloak realm as shown below
 ![users_tab_in_keycloak](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/users_tab_in_keycloak.png?raw=true)
+- Password can be set in the "Credentials" tab of the user
 ![users_password_keycloak.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/users_password_keycloak.png?raw=true)

 ### Configure Keycloak to use the PostgreSQL database